MyParcelCOM/docs/content/api/resources/carriers.md

 weight = 2
 +++

 A carrier resource represents one of the many postal carriers that MyParcel.com works with to provide you with a broad range of [contracts](/api/resources/carrier-contracts).
-This endpoint can be used to get a list of the postal carriers we support that you can access.
+This endpoint can be used to get a list of the postal carriers we support that the client can access.
 Carriers are included as relationships of [services](/api/resources/services/), [carrier contracts](/api/resources/carrier-contracts/) and [pickup dropoff locations](/api/resources/carrier-pudo-locations/).

 ## Carrier